 - In re Citigroup Derivative Litig.
 (2d Cir): Successful representation of independent directors of Citigroup, Inc. in a shareholder derivative action arising out of a say-on-pay vote; obtained affirmance by the Second Circuit of trial court decision denying plaintiffs’ application for a $6 million fee award.

 - Zucker v.
-Rubin et al. (New York Sup.
+Rubin et al. (N.Y.
+Sup.
 Ct.): Obtained dismissal on behalf of independent directors of Citigroup, Inc. in a shareholder derivative action alleging unlawful manipulation of U.S. LIBOR.

 - Brautigam v.
 Rubin et al. (S.D.N.Y.): Obtained dismissal on behalf of independent directors of Citigroup, Inc. in a shareholder derivative action alleging illegal mortgage servicing practices.